Zebrafish: Habitats

 Zebrafish typically inhabit moderately flowing to stagnant clear water of quite shallow depth in streams, canals, ditches, oxbow lakes, ponds and rice paddies.
 There is usually some vegetation, either submerged or overhanging from the banks, and the bottom is sandy, muddy or silty, often mixed with pebbles or gravel.
 In surveys of zebrafish locations throughout much of its Bangladeshi and Indian distribution, the water had a near-neutral to somewhat basic pH and mostly ranged from in temperature.
+In contrast, zebrafish in acidified freshwater were found to have reduced survival rates and impairments of their lateral line system.
 One unusually cold site was only 12.3 C and another unusually warm site was 38.6 C, but the zebrafish still appeared healthy.
 The unusually cold temperature was at one of the highest known zebrafish locations at 1576 m above sea level, although the species has been recorded to 1795 m.

 Description

 The zebrafish is named for the five uniform, pigmented, horizontal, blue stripes on the side of the body, which are reminiscent of a zebra's stripes, and which extend to the end of the caudal fin.
 Its shape is fusiform and laterally compressed, with its mouth directed upwards.
 The male is torpedo-shaped, with gold stripes between the blue stripes; the female has a larger, whitish belly and silver stripes instead of gold.
 Adult females exhibit a small genital papilla in front of the anal fin origin.
 The zebrafish can reach up to 4-5 cm in length, although they typically are 1.8-3.7 cm in the wild with some variations depending on location.
 Its lifespan in captivity is around two to three years, although in ideal conditions, this may be extended to over five years.
 In the wild it is typically an annual species.